iAmMe27/WoD/PostInstall.md

 <!-- No issues detected so far, yay! -->
 No version is perfect, and some errors managed to sneak into this one as well.

-### Quantum Power Armor Crash
-Upon opening containers with Quantum PA pieces in it (e.g. the "Mysterious Containers"), will cause a CTD becaues of a bad reference.

-You can either
-- Install [the fix](https://www.nexusmods.com/fallout4/mods/102249) (this will take up another esp slot)
-- or fix the bad reference yourself in xEdit (solution [posted by SaturnRings98 on 2025-03-16](https://www.nexusmods.com/fallout4/mods/71103?tab=posts))

-> [!WARNING]
-> Both of these solutions will make your install modified, and support requests (of any kind) on Discord will have to go to #wod-modified.

 ## Handling nxm links

 You can select whatever suits you best in this dialog box.